andreaferretti/factor-tutorial/README.md

     { "Hugh Jackman" "Christian Bale" "Scarlett Johansson" }
     movie boa

-The word `boa` stands for 'by-order-of-arguments' and is a constructor that fills the slots of the tuple with the items on the stack in order. `movie boa` is called a 'boa constructor', a word play on the Boa Constrictor.
+The word `boa` stands for 'by-order-of-arguments' and is a constructor that fills the slots of the tuple with the items on the stack in order. `movie boa` is called a **boa constructor**, a pun on the Boa Constrictor.
 It is customary to define a most common constructor called `<movie>`, which in our case could be simply

     : <movie> ( title director actors -- movie ) movie boa ;